-- A. Significance (15 points). - 1.
-The extent to which the proposed project involves the development or demonstration of promising new strategies that build on, or are alternatives to, existing strategies
+A. Significance (15 points).

+1. The extent to which the proposed project involves the development or demonstration of promising new strategies that build on, or are alternatives to, existing strategies

-B. Strategy to Scale (35 points).
+B. Strategy to Scale (40 points).

 - 1. The extent to which the applicant identifies a specific strategy or strategies that address a particular barrier or barriers that prevented the applicant, in the past, from reaching the level of scale that is proposed in the application.
 (10 points) - 2.
 The adequacy of the management plan to achieve the objectives of the proposed project on time and within budget, including clearly defined responsibilities, timelines, and milestones for accomplishing project tasks.
 (5 points) - 3.
 The applicant's capacity (e.g., in terms of qualified personnel, financial resources, or management capacity) to bring the proposed project to scale on a national or regional level working directly, or through partners, during the grant period.
 (10 points) - 4.
 The mechanisms the applicant will use to broadly disseminate information on its project so as to support further development or replication.
-(10 points)
+(10 points) - 5.
+The likely utility of the products (such as information, materials, processes, or techniques) that will result from the proposed project, including the potential for their being used effectively in a variety of other settings.
+(5 points)